shailen/shailen.github.com/source/_posts/2012-11-12-why-use-dart.markdown

 attempt at creating an alternative to writing web applications using Javascript; it is likely to appeal to those who want to retain the relative ease of current web development, but want a language with more structure than what is available to them today.
 Building large web applications has been quite daunting - even heroic - and Dart aims to make the development process easier.
-That Dart is a "batteries included" project (the language comes with libraries, a packet manager, an editor, and a VM) and Dart code executes fast, make it an even more attractive option for modern web development.
+Dart is a "batteries included" project (the language comes with libraries, a packet manager, an editor, and a VM) and Dart code executes fast, making it an attractive option for modern web development.

 Here are a few salient points about Dart: